circleci/circleci-docs/jekyll/_cci2/workflows-not-starting.md

 Oftentimes if you do not see your workflows triggering, a configuration error is preventing the workflow from starting.
 As a result, the workflow does not start any jobs.

-When setting up workflows, you currently have to check your Workflows page of the CircleCI app (*not* the Jobs page) to view the configuration errors.
+When setting up workflows, you currently have to check your Workflows page of the CircleCI app (*not* the Job page) to view the configuration errors.

 A project's Job page URL looks like this: